ImageAnalyser/satellite-analyzer/README.md

 A tool to analyze satellite images and to detect changes in well defined periods
 ## Installation
 First, if git is not installed ,install it from your system packages:
-	$ sudo apt-get install git <!-- on ubuntu -->
+	$ sudo apt-get install git <!--on ubuntu-->
-Clone the version of satellite-analyzer via github.In the folder where you want to create --- the satellite-analyzer repository,use the command: ---
+Clone the version of satellite-analyzer via github.In the folder where you want to create
+---
+the satellite-analyzer repository,use the command:
   	$ git clone  http://github.com/ImageAnalyser/satellite-analyzer.git satellite-analyzer
 In the directory where the satellite-analyzer has been decompressed, you can install it by using the command line: